ShubhamSharma0222/IDE-project/README.md

-# ASSIGNMENT IDE PROJECT
+# ASSIGNMENT IDR PROJECT
-This is a project for the Institute of digital risk (IDE).
+This is a project for the Institute of digital risk (IDR)